Daniella vs. Leukaemia

 The most distinctive memory I have, is the emergency doctors and nurses at the Union Hospital rushing around me while the only thought in my mind was “I’m not ready to die”.
 Not knowing what was actually going on, I just knew I wasn’t ready.

-My name is Daniella Van Zyl I am 26 years old and on the 3rd of March 2020 I was diagnosed with Philadelphia Chromosome positive acute lymphoblastic leukaemia (Ph+ALL), a rare type of blood cancer which requires me to have a lifesaving Bone Marrow Transplant.
+My name is Daniella Van Zyl.
+I am 27 years old and on the 3rd of March 2020 I was diagnosed with Philadelphia Chromosome positive acute Lymphoblastic Leukaemia (Ph+ALL), a rare type of blood cancer which required me to have a lifesaving Bone Marrow Transplant.
 Given the severity of my condition, I was given 8 months to live.
 But my conviction remained; "I am not ready to die!"

 Leukaemia crept up on me and truly knocked me off my feet!

 Before my diagnosis, I had no idea about the symptoms or what the disease entails.
 It is for this exact reason that I find it extremely important to raise awareness and to offer any type of support to others fighting this dreaded illness.

 At the time of my diagnosis I was so unsure and terrified, if I had a “me” offering support and guidance during that time it would have made my journey a lot less scary.

 So as I share my story and create awareness around leukemia and Bone Marrow Transplants, I will continue to be a “me” to as many fellow fighters, as I possibly can.